-With my new project, Gæst, I am immersed in an unconventional strategy for producing photography.
-I am meticulously culling and reinterpreting anonymous 19th century photographs that closely relate to my ongoing practice of constructing contemporary archetypal and visually haunting imagery.
+With my project, Gæst, I am immersed in an unconventional strategy for producing images.
+I am meticulously culling and reinterpreting anonymous 19th century photographs that closely relate to my ongoing practice of constructing contemporary archetypal and visually haunting pictures.

 Gæst means a stranger, visitor or guest.
 Gæst can also suggest a "ghost"—paralleling the context of this body of work—an illusory image formed in a telescope, camera, or other optical device, a suggestion or semblance… a revenant.